Jocko Willink's & Leif Babin's 'Extreme Ownership'

 It falls on leaders to continually put everything in perspective and remind the team that they are part of the greater team and the overall mission.

 When the entire organization fails, every time fails.
-On the other hand, when the entire organizations wins, everyone wins.
-That’s why you have to keep on working together, communicate with each other and mutually support one another!
+On the other hand, when the entire organization wins, everyone wins.
+That’s why you have to keep on working together, communicate with each other, and mutually support one another!